 which implies that fixed costs of entry are either too high so that no entry occurs, or low enough so that entry occurs until it exhausts all available opportunities.
-This suggests that market coverage is the only interesting case to study.
+For constant fixed cost, this suggests that market coverage is the only interesting case to study.
+For fixed costs that vary by potential demand, entry will be determined entirely by the shape of the cost function: any increase in m will simply raise the profit threshold for entry, and all firms with fixed costs below the new higher threshold will enter.